-Administrators will engage with collegial teams on matters related to the continuous improvement of instruction, school programs, professional growth, student learning opportunities and best instructional practices.
-Plans are equitable across the grade level, aligned and engaging, using high quality instructional strategies.
+Administrators will engage with collegial teams on matters related to progress monitoring and interventions, continuous improvement of instruction, school programs, professional growth, student learning opportunities and best instructional practices.

 Employee-facilitated Fridays

 Employees will engage in the implementation of programs and classroom instruction, which may include but not be limited to, planning lessons and units, scoring and analyzing students' work, using the data to plan next steps, and/or collaborating with their colleagues in this process.